Picovoice/orca/README.md

 Replace `${ACCESS_KEY}` with yours obtained from Picovoice Console, `${TEXT}` with the text to be synthesized, and `${WAV_OUTPUT_PATH}` with a path to an output WAV file.

+For more information about Python demos go to [demo/python](demo/python).

 ### iOS Demo